open-traffic-generator/ixia-c/docs/prerequisites.md

 In order for `ixia-c-traffic-engine` to function, several settings need to be tuned on the host system as described below.

 1. Ensure existing network interfaces are `Up` and have `Promiscuous` mode enabled.
+- following example illustrates above for a sample configured interface `eth1`

    ```sh
    # check interface details